 The Right Way to Wash Vegetables

 Before you steam or boil vegetables, washing them in the right way is of utmost importance.
-The traditional methods of washing vegetables under running water doesn’t remove the various types of food contaminants that can lead to a number of health problems.
+The traditional methods of washing vegetables under running water don’t remove the various types of food contaminants that can lead to a number of health problems.
 This is the reason why you need to take the help of KENT Vegetable and Fruit Cleaner.
-The appliance uses ozone disinfection technology kills bacteria, fungi, viruses and other pathogens present on the surface of fruits and vegetables.
+The appliance uses ozone disinfection technology to kill bacteria, fungi, viruses, and other pathogens present on the surface of fruits and vegetables.

 Which is healthier – Steaming or Boiling

-As steaming doesn’t rob the vegetables off its essential nutrients, it is advisable to steam the vegetables instead of boiling.
+As steaming doesn’t rob the vegetables of their essential nutrients, it is advisable to steam the vegetables instead of boiling them.
 However, before you steam the vegetables, make sure you wash them in the right way to remove harmful chemicals from the surface.
 The only way to remove the harmful substances from the surface of vegetables is by using KENT Vegetable Cleaner, which uses Ozone disinfection technology to make food items safe for consumption.